 The La Brea TSF is a valley tailings facility with one embankment (Main Dam).
-The Main Dam is constructed following the downstream construction method.
+The Main Dam is constructed following the downstream method.
 The La Brea TSF also includes a tailings distribution system, non-contact water diversion channels, and a contact water recovery system.
 The Main Dam is constructed with permeable, compacted rockfill sourced from a nearby quarry.
 A transition layer and geomembrane/geotextile liner are placed on the upstream slope of the dam.
 The drainage system underlying the Main Dam comprises multiple lateral drains connected to a main drain.
 The purpose of these drains is to collect seepage from the tailings impoundment and direct this seepage to the reclaimed water recovery system.
-The La Brea TSF design includes a 5 m freeboard to manage the supernatant pond and to store the probable maximum precipitation extreme flood event inclusive of wind and wave run-up, and seismic settlement.
-The maximum credible earthquake for the La Brea TSF corresponds to an intraplate earthquake with 8.5 moment magnitude and a peak ground acceleration of 0.44 g.
+The La Brea TSF design includes sufficient freeboard to manage the supernatant pond and to store extreme flood events inclusive of wind and wave run-up, and seismic settlement.
 The La Brea TSF receives cyclone overflow thickened tailings at about 60% solids content.
 The thickened tailings are transported by gravity flow through pipelines and an open channel to a distribution box.
 From this box, tailings are discharged to the TSF through five main points.
 The La Brea TSF is authorized to provide 478 Mt of tailings storage capacity.
-The current phase under construction is Stage 10 with a design crest elevation of 2,927 m.
-The Stage 14 final design (crest elevation of 2,979 m) will provide tailings storage capacity until around 2036.
+The current phase under construction is Stage 11 with a design crest elevation of 2,938 m.
+The Stage 14 final design (crest elevation of 2,972 m) will provide tailings storage capacity until around 2036.
 Stages 15 and 16 (crest elevation of 3,005 m) have been requested to meet the LOM tailings storage requirements and are currently under the environmental authority's evaluation.
 Conceptual design evaluations have been completed for the La Brea TSF up to 2050.
-The current La Brea TSF closure plan concept includes a dry cover graded to direct storm water through a spillway designed to conduct extreme flood events.
+The current La Brea TSF closure plan concept includes a dry cover graded to direct storm water through a spillway designed to manage extreme flood events.

-The coarse fraction of the tailings is sent to the El Tambo sand stacking facility where tailings are spiggotted in paddock style cells, allowed to drain, and then spread and compacted to achieve density specifications.
+The coarse fraction of the tailings is sent to the El Tambo sand stacking facility where tailings are spiggotted in paddock- style cells, allowed to drain, and then spread and compacted to achieve density specifications.
 The El Tambo TSF includes a starter dam (i.e., toe berm), drainage system, collection pond and a cut-off trench.
 The current approved design includes a maximum stack height of 300 m and final estimated total area of 300 ha.
 The El Tambo TSF is authorized to provide 570 Mt of tailings storage capacity.